tanikina/claim-verification-nlp/index.md

    <details>
    <summary>Summary</summary>

-   The largest **multimodal** fact verification public dataset consisting of 50K data points, covering news from India and the US.
-It has **five categories**: Support_Text, Support_Multimodal, Insufficient_Text, Insufficient_Multimodal and Refute.
+   The largest <b>multimodal</b> fact verification public dataset consisting of 50K data points, covering news from India and the US.
+It has <b>five categories<b>: Support_Text, Support_Multimodal, Insufficient_Text, Insufficient_Multimodal and Refute.
 This paper explores 2 different settings to establish the baselines i.e., text-only & multimodal.
    </details>

 5. EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification